biscuit-auth/website/content/docs/guides/revocation.md

 - revocation lists do not hold any critical or private information, they can be shared with every service

+So handling revocation is adding some shared state, but much more limited than what we would have with a fully centralized architecture.

+How to implement revocation in our infrastructure?

 TODO:
+- we need all services to know about the revocation information quickly enough (once a token is revoked, it should soon be refused on every service)
+- start simple: get the revocation list at startup, then see how to update it
+- push VS pull?
+  - push: the authentication system sends the list of recently revoked tokens to every service, possibly through a pub/sub or queue system.
+Drawback of this approach: we need a good inventory of the system and a robust way of sending information to deployed services.
+Otherwise, one of them might not receive updates.
+Advantage: as soon as a token is revoked, the revocation information is pushed to services, so we're not wasting time
+  - pull: services regularly download the revocation list.
+Advantage: every service is responsible for downloading the list, no need for a good inventory.
+Drawbacks: there can be a slight delay in receiving updates.
+We might also receive alarge list (can we ask for the more recent list instead?)

 expiration tips: short expiration with regular token exchange do not limit tokens per IP but per world region and per user agent: IP can change a lot in a session(mobile, etc) but sessions rarely jump quickly over the world or change user agent
+- revocation ids in biscuit:
+  - might need a list of currently active tokens, or at least their root revocation id, so it can be added to the revocation list when removing the session
+  - how to handle revocation of an attenuated token?
+We cannot just accept a list of revocation ids, otherwise someone could revoke their attenuated token and all of the ancestor tokens.
+Send the token to the authentication service, and let it find the last block's revocation id?

 ## Revocation identifiers